cilium/cilium/Documentation/contributing.rst

 then you just add a line saying:

 ::

    Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+Use your real name (sorry, no pseudonyms or anonymous contributions.)

 .. toctree::